TheByteStuff/AzureTableBackupRestore/README.md

 # AzureTableBackupRestore
-Command line tool for backup and restore of Azure tables to/from local file or Azure blob storage using TheByteStuff.AzureTableUtilities found on NuGet: https://www.nuget.org/packages/TheByteStuff.AzureTableUtilities/
+Command line tool for backup, copy and restore of Azure tables to/from local file or Azure blob storage using TheByteStuff.AzureTableUtilities found on NuGet: https://www.nuget.org/packages/TheByteStuff.AzureTableUtilities/

-Backup/restore parameters can be stored in a settings file (appsettings.json) or passed on the command line.
+Backup/Copy/Restore parameters can be stored in a settings file (appsettings.json) or passed on the command line.

+Filters need to be specified in the settings file.

 Has been tested under Docker on a Mac with the included Dockerfile